syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 * UserColors
 * None (Default)

-Use `SelectedColor` property to specify the initially selected color.
+Use the `SelectedColor` property to specify the initially selected color.

 {% tabs %}